A Level-Set Immersed Boundary Method for Reactive Transport in Complex Topologies with Moving Interfaces: Numerical Implementation

-In these simulations, we use a $600\times 600$ grids.
-The grid size has a noticeable effect on the solution.
+In the previous simulations, we use a $600\times 600$ grids.
+As observed by Juric and Tryggvason \cite{juric1996front}, the grid size has a noticeable effect on the solution.
+To study the impact of the grid size on the solution and fractal dimension, we conduct simulations for $Da=10000$ and three different grid resolutions: $\Delta x=1/400$, $\Delta x=1/600$ and $\Delta x=1/800$.
 For the largest grid size the interface main branches are greater in numbers (16) compared to higher resolution solutions (8 main branches).
 On the other hand the two higher resolution solutions are more similar and each have 8 large branches.
-While the solutions in Figures \ref{fig:dengrowth-comp} (ii, iii) are not fully converged in the sense that the two solutions are completely identical, we believe that the physical phenomena are fully resolved for both grids.
-Starting from an initially perturbed (non circular) interface will reduce this differences resulting from the grid size.
-These observation are similar to those of Juric and Tryggvason \cite{juric1996front}.
-Despite the differences in interface shape at the three grid resolution, the fractal dimension and the overall trend remains unchanged Fig.\ref{fig:Mr-r-comp}
+While the solutions in Figures \ref{fig:dengrowth-comp} (ii, iii) are not fully converged in the sense that the two solutions are completely identical, the physical phenomena are fully resolved for both grids since the fractal dimension and the overall trend remains unchanged as shown in Figure \ref{fig:Mr-r-comp}.
+Furthermore, starting from an initially perturbed (non circular) interface will reduce such differences resulting from the grid size.
+These observations are consistent with those by \cite{juric1996front}.

+To evaluate grid orientation effects (GOE), we started the simulation with a square nucleus {with} initial length $\ell_0=0.05$.
+The square nucleus is placed at the center of {a} unit-square domain and the initial concentration is set to $c_{\infty}=1$.
+The concentration at radius $r_{\infty} = 0.5$ is kept constant at $c_{\infty}$, i.e. $c(r_{\infty})=c_{\infty}$.
+The Damk\"{o}hler number $Da$ of the simulation is 10000.
+In the second simulation, the square nucleus is rotated 45$^{\circ}$ to evaluate GOE.
+Figure~\ref{fig:GOE} shows snapshots of the growth pattern for the original and rotated square nucleus at $t=0.01$ and $t=0.015$, respectively.
+No significant GOE is observed between the two growth patterns.